Satan's Sadists: Plot

-The plot centers around an outlaw motorcycle gang called the "Satans", who roam the deserts of the American Southwest.
+The plot centers around an outlaw motorcycle gang called the "Satans", who roam the deserts of the Southwestern United States.
 The gang's leader goes by the name of Anchor, and other members include Firewater, Acid, Muscle, Willie, Romeo and Gina.
 The gang comes upon two lovers whom they proceed to attack: they beat up the boyfriend and rape the girl.
 After the assaults, they kill both of them and throw their car, with them in it, over a cliff.

 Johnny Martin, a Vietnam veteran U.S. Marine, is hitchhiking and is picked up by former police officer Chuck Baldwin and his wife Nora.
 Johnny was a Military Police officer in the Marine Corps and after his discharge he's moving to Los Angeles to "live a little".
 Tracy, a waitress, drives up a red dune buggy to a diner where she works.
 Tracy is late and explains to her boss, Lew, that she was late because she was studying for a college class.
 Nora spots the cafe and tells her husband and Johnny that they should go eat there.
 Johnny sits alone at the bar while Chuck and Nora sit at a table, thinking the Marine is being antisocial.
 Lew and Chuck small talk about the desert area and its isolation.
 Johnny meets Tracy and they both talk about getting away from the desert town.

 The Satans arrive at the cafe and demand service.
 Romeo harasses Tracy as she tries to take the gang's order.
 Lew intervenes and the gang calms down.
 Firewater selects a song from the jukebox and Gina performs a go-go dance routine for Anchor, jealous of Anchor's attention towards the waitress.
 Lou pulls the plug on the jukebox and tells the gang that the place is "a place to eat" and "not a place to dance."
 One of the bikers hits on Chuck's wife and she throws a drink in his face.
 Chuck pulls out his revolver and tells them to "beat it."
 The bikers knock out Chuck and take his gun.
 The Satans take Lew, Chuck and Nora out behind the cafe.
 Nora is raped, and Anchor explains to them why they hate cops.
 Anchor kills the three of them as Johnny and Tracy escape in Tracy's dune buggy after knocking out Muscle and Romeo.